Lincoln Silver Bowl

 PREFERENCES:

 I am okay with speed, I understand the lingo.
-Keep things on the flow, if you drop something and do not address it, I no longer consider it as an argument.
-I consider myself good at following the flow. - That being said, please stay organized, it's easier for everyone to understand when you follow the order of contentions and arguments that are set up during the first few speeches.
+Keep things on the flow, if you drop something and do not address it, I no longer consider it an argument.
+I am good at following the flow. - That being said, please stay organized, it's easier for everyone to understand when you follow the order of contentions and arguments that are set up during the first few speeches.

 Keep a good roadmap throughout the whole round and TELL me what I should vote for.
 Believe in what you are saying and why you win.
-Carry your arguments all of the way through, if you drop something, tell me and why, do not ignore it.
+Carry your arguments all the way through, if you drop something, tell me why, do not ignore it.
 With this - if you drop something you are not allowed to pick it back up.
 Consider it on the floor and I can't see it - do not bring it up in the final speech.

 SPEECHES: